sudhamstarun/Producer-Consumer-Interaction/README.md

 We are going to implement the control logic of the multithreaded program in the form of bounded- buffer interaction and use semaphores or (mutex locks and condition variables) to synchronize and coordinate between multiple threads.

-##Workflow
+## Workflow

 To apply the bounded-buffer model to this application, we use the master thread to work as a producer and all worker threads act as the consumers.
-Unlike step 2, the multithreaded program only creates a fixed number (T) of worker threads regardless of the number of keywords.
+The multithreaded program only creates a fixed number (T) of worker threads regardless of the number of keywords.
 Producer communicates with all workers (consumers) via a task pool (the bounded-buffer), which is implemented as an array of C strings in this application.
 The array has N entries; each is for storing a keyword.
 The parameters T and N are runtime parameters obtained from the command line arguments.
 We will assume the number of worker threads is between 1 and 15 and the size of the bounded-buffer is between 1 to 10.

 The master thread (producer) reads in keywords from the keyword file and places them one by one to the task pool.
 If the task pool becomes full, i.e., no empty entries, the producer should be blocked waiting for empty entries in the task pool.
 This process would continue until all the keywords have been placed to the task pool.